Robo233/map/README.md

-A website developed using React and Typescript, where the user can create simple maps.
+A website, where the user can create simple maps.
 Randomized maps can also be created.

 ![](Screenshots/1.jpg)
 ![](Screenshots/2.jpg)